 Festivals & Fairs

 Festival life is rich at the Vancouver Waldorf School.
-Thanks to the wealth of experience and creative flair of our families, faculty, and friends; our students have the opportunity to shine on stage, celebrate the turning seasons, honour the Saints of old, and develop a reverence for life, in all its glory.
+Thanks to the wealth of experience and creative flair of our families, faculty, and friends; our students have the opportunity to shine on stage, celebrate the turning seasons, honour the Saints of old, and develop a reverence for life.

 Festivals play an important part in Waldorf education.
 Throughout history, festivals have marked the rhythmical passing of time, reflecting nature’s seasonal rhythms and cultural celebrations.
 They contribute to bringing shared consciousness and unity to community life.